complete verse (Psalm 130:5)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-and he broke their handcuffs.”
+and lover of everything that he made.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: